b-irb/sigma16-emulator/README.md

 ![example usage](https://raw.githubusercontent.com/birb007/sigma16-emulator/master/demo/demo.png)

-The instruction tracing and CPU dump can be disabled by including the `-DNO_TRACE` and removing `-DDUMP_CPU`, respectively.
-Additionally, the VM memory can be dumped to `stderr` by including the `-DDUMP_MEM` flag.
+## Customisation

+You can disable/cutomise various features by modifying `Makefile`.
+The compiler flag `-DENABLE_TRACE` can be removed to disable all interrupts.
+Additionally, a user can modify `tracing.c` to include their own tracing functionality.